Publication Ethics and Publications Malpractice Statement

 Republishing articles and preprints

 Republishing articles is an accepted way to expand the dissemination of scientific knowledge, including overcoming linguistic barriers through translation.
 The acceptance rules for republications followed by the HSJ are the same as defined by the ICMJE, available here.
-The HSJ will only accept reprints of articles with the express citation of the journal in which it was initially published and the direct authorization of its Editor-in-Chief.
+The Health Sciences Journal will only accept reprints of articles with the express citation of the journal in which it was initially published and the direct authorization of its Editor-in-Chief.

 The HSJ will accept manuscripts previously published in preprint repositories.
 However, it is convenient for authors to use servers that certify that the work has not been submitted for peer review and report potential conflicts of interest, such as medRxiv and SciELO Preprints.
 The authors must inform the original repository if the manuscript was accepted and its final bibliographic identification.